An Introduction to Immigration and other Visas to Canada

-There are more than 85 universities in Canada which provide a high level of education to students coming from around the world.
+There are more than 85 universities in Canada which provide high level of education to students coming from around the world.
 Canada has some of the finest private English schools from grade 1-12 for local as well as international students.
 The Canadian government spends 9.5 % of their GDP in the education system.
 Many Canadian education institutions are funded by the government and therefore they have some of the best facilities.

-The basic process for obtaining student authorization is as follows:
+Basic process for obtaining student authorization is as follows:

 - Once the admission is secured, the student is required to make application to the Canadian immigration office for student authorization and visa.

 - The student can make this application, while in Canada or outside of Canada.